Genez-io/genezio-documentation/docs/cli-tool/cli-commands/deploy.md

 If you execute this command without `--backend` or `--frontend` both the backend and the frontend will be deployed.

-If you executed this command with the `--backend` option, the backend code specified in the `genezio.yaml` configuration file will be deployed.&#x20;
+If you executed this command with the `--backend` option, the backend code specified in the `genezio.yaml` configuration file will be deployed.

-If you executed this command with the `--frontend` option, the frontend code specified in the `genezio.yaml` configuration file will be deployed.&#x20;
+If you executed this command with the `--frontend` option, the frontend code specified in the `genezio.yaml` configuration file will be deployed.

 `--install-deps`: Automatically install missing dependencies.
 By default this behavior is turned off.